 Back to Work Promotion- What's the level of your post-holiday syndrome?

-TAIPEI, Feb.
+BRNO, Czech Republic, Feb.
 3, 2023 /PRNewswire/ -- MSI, a leading manufacturer of PC hardware, announces the Back to Work promotion, starting from February 1st, 2023 (00:01 GMT+8) to February 28th, 2023 (23:59 GMT+8).
-After the long vacation for the new year celebration, are you ready back to work?
-By inviting users to take a simple post-holiday syndrome test, MSI will recommend the best PC solution to get users through their busy working days and boost their productivity at work based on their psychological and emotional status.
+After the long vacation for the new year celebration, are you ready to go back to work?
+By inviting users to take a simple post-holiday syndrome test, MSI will recommend the best PC solution to get through busy working days and boost their productivity at work based on users' psychological and emotional status.
 Furthermore, users will have a chance to win an MSI Modern LED Lux as long as they complete the test.
 Plus, the grand prize- MSI MD272QPW will be drawn for participants who purchased recommended MSI PC solutions.

-Take a quiz to check your level of post-holiday syndrome for a chance to win a prize: https://msi.gm/S83F7D35
+Take a quiz to check your level of the post-holiday syndrome and win a prize: https://cz.msi.com/promotion/Back-to-Work-2023

-MSI also offers more special programs for consumers currently.
+Besides, MSI offers more special programs for consumers currently.
 For more information in detail, you can refer to promotion pages.

 - Shout Out for MSI - Your review could give someone the assurance they need.
 Write a review, then let us know.
 We'll thank you with a cool reward.